deepak7642/India-YouTube-Trending-EDA-/README.md

 # India-YouTube-Trending-EDA-
 In this you will see the  analyse of youtube data to undersand the India videos patterns.

-We will find for some informations like:
+You will find some informations related to likes:

 * Whats the most frequent type of video?
 * The distribuition of views, likes, comments and engamet is equal for all category's?